agiliq/building-multi-tenant-applications-with-django/source/shared-database-shared-schema.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Views, whether they are Django function based, class based or a Django Rest Framework view have access to the request.
-Lets take the example of :code:`polls.views.PollViewSet` to limit the endpoints to tenant specic :code:`Poll` objects.
+Lets take the example of :code:`polls.views.PollViewSet` to limit the endpoints to tenant specific :code:`Poll` objects.

 .. code-block:: python